rigelrozanski/dotfiles/README.md

 ##### Installation
 This tool will generate a new `.vimrc` file, but first you have to do [this][1] setup Pathogen, vim-go, neocomplete, molokai theme, tagbar, and nerdtree, should be installed with the given link before running this installation.
+Additionally, I recommend that you install [go-def][4].
 Once you've run through the tutorial you use:
 ```
 make install
 ```